STIXProject/python-stix/docs/examples/index.rst

 instance of ``VocabString``.
 When serializing the document, the input namespaces and ``xsi:type`` attributes are retained!

-However, to `create` new content which utilizes a custom controlled vocabulary, developers must create a :class:`.VocabString` implementation which mirrors the schema definition.
+However, to `create` new content which utilizes a schema defined and enforced custom controlled vocabulary, developers must create a :class:`.VocabString` implementation which mirrors the schema definition.

 For our ``CustomVocab-1.0`` schema type, the Python would look like this: